 We decided not to stay in Kandy but we had shortlisted Clove Villa (Clove Villa on Agoda), Amaara Sky Hotel, and St Bridget’s Guest House.
 These are based on the recommendations that were given to us by fellow travelers in Sri Lanka.

-Enjoy a Scenic Train Ride from Kandy to Nuwara Eliya
+Day 7: Train Ride from Kandy to Nuwara Eliya

 Nuwara Eliya is one of the coldest places in Sri Lanka and is in the hill country of the Central Province.
 It is called “Little England” and it is usually raining here, so carry your raincoat.